aldebaro/dsp-telecom-book-code/Applications/GSM_PHY_Analysis/readme.md

 2) Modifications made at UFPA

+IMPORTANT: Now one has to use the GSMsim package.
+Having GSMsim installed, go to its main folder directory called here GSMtop, and then go to GSMtop/config.
+While standing in the directory GSMtop/config, execute the script GSMsim_config.m to include the GSMsim folders in your PATH for the duration of this session (you need to save your new PATH in case you want to avoid repeating the operation).

+You have to use GSMsim because I deleted the functions / scripts from GSMsim that were repeated at the original GSMSP code: mafi.m, deinterleave.m,
+DeMUX.m,
+make_increment.m,
+make_next.m,
+make_previous.m,
+make_start.m,
+make_stops.m,
+make_symbols.m,
+T_SEQ_gen.m,
+viterbi_detector.m and
+viterbi_init.m

 I added some comments and tried to make the code clearer to our students.
 These versions have the prefix ak_ and you can run script ak_runAllSteps.m to execute these modified versions.
 To learn about the cfiles, execute ak_investigateAllFiles.m.